Last updated on January 7th, 2019

-- freshly ground black pepper to taste
+- black pepper to taste

 - Place the butternut squash on the baking sheet and drizzle with roughly 2 tablespoons of extra virgin olive oil.
 Using your hands, rub the oil all over the inside and outside of the squash and sprinkle both sides with salt and pepper, to taste.
 Turn the squash flesh side down and roast until it is tender and completely cooked through, approximately 40-50 minutes depending on the thickness of your squash.
 Set the squash aside until it’s cool enough to handle, roughly 15 minutes.
 Use a large spoon to scoop out the seeds and discard.
 Transfer the flesh into a large bowl and discard the skin.

-- In a soup pot, heat up 1 tablespoon olive oil until simmering.
+- In a soup pot, heat up 1 tablespoon of oil until simmering.
 Add the chopped shallot, onion and salt.
 Cook, stirring often, until the shallot and onions have softened and are starting to turn golden, about 4-5 minutes.
 Add the garlic and cook until fragrant, about 30 seconds, stirring frequently.

 - Add the butternut squash into the pot with the broth and spices.
 Let the mixture come to a boil over medium heat.
 Transfer the soup into the pitcher of a high-speed blender.
 Blend on the soup setting or medium-high speed until it is creamy throughout.